A young Black man standing outside a front door with a Black teenage boy wearing a hearing aid. They are talking together about something serious.

 Aripiprazole is not a banned substance in sport.

-Try not to take aripiprazole for the first time just before your exams.
+Ideally it is best not to take aripiprazole for the first time just before your exams.

 Aripiprazole could make you feel very tired and dizzy, make you feel restless and affect your eyesight.